Towards Better Generalization via Distributional Input Projection Network: : Distributional Input Projection Network

 \subsection{Theoretical Results}

 We provide some theoretical guarantees on why our approaches improve the Lipschitz and smoothness of the original model.
-Our analysis is focusing on one single neural network layer, which is denoted as $h(\cdot, \theta): \mathrm{R}^p \to \mathrm{R}^q$:
+Our analysis is focusing on function\footnote{For simplicity, here we only consider one-dim output, and the analysis for multiple dimension output function is similar.} $h(\cdot, \theta): \mathrm{R}^p \to \mathrm{R}$.
+Denoting $\eta \sim \mathcal{P}$, the distributional input projection function is denoted as